Why I love Pico De Gallo?

 The ingredients are always raw, always fresh, and always chopped to a fine dice.

-So keep your blender and food processor on the shelf and prepare to practice your knife skills for this delicous salsa fresca.
+So keep your blender and food processor on the shelf and prepare to practice your knife skills for this delicious salsa fresca.

 How do you make Pico de Gallo?